 In addition, the group has formalised “supply chain briefs”, which specify our requirements with regard to CSR issues (social, environmental, ethical) for the supply of raw materials.

 Implemented in 2020, thanks to a systematic analysis of the company’s supply chains, the supply chain briefs cover traceability, inherent and specific risks and insurance and certification procedures, and thus provide action plans for the métiers responsible for the relationship.
-As of 2021, 74 supply chains were examined with the help of expert firms, and a group policy was formalised based on general and specific principles, including objectives for certification of most supply chains according to the best existing standards by 2024.
+As of 2022, 80 supply chains were examined with the help of expert firms, representing 99% of revenue, and a group policy was formalised based on general and specific principles, including objectives for certification of most supply chains according to the best existing standards by 2024.

 Our supplies in France